 But you don’t have to put a halt on your disco-inspired beauty looks.
 Tons of smaller companies like Unicorn Skin Cosmetics, EcoStardust and Glitterevolution are creating biodegradable glitters and other makeup products, so you can sparkle responsibly.

 The chemicals that too-often go into perfumes can be hugely damaging to the environment.
 A 2018 study published in the journal Sciencefound that spraying items such as perfumes and hairsprays emit the same amount of chemical vapors as petroleum emissions from cars.
-A simple fix is to opt for brands like Michelle Pfeiffer’s Henry Rose, which are vowing to create safe fragrances with no spray and 100 percent ingredient transparency and clean ingredients, never any synthetics.
+A simple fix is to opt for brands like Michelle Pfeiffer’s fragrance line, Henry Rose, which are vowing to create safe fragrances with no spray and 100 percent ingredient transparency and clean ingredients, never any synthetics.

 Another easy remedy to this problem is using essential oils in place of traditional perfume.
 A little will go a very long way, and you don’t have to worry about emitting harmful chemicals into the air.